 This conversation is not just about fashion and shouldn’t be just about fashion.
 Many of us support environmental initiatives in our own way.
 We go green by no longer buying plastic water bottles, getting our coffee in disposable cups, using plastic straws, etc. We buy electric cars.
 We recycle.
 We upgrade to triple pane windows.
 We shop responsibly.

-Anyway, I plan to revisit this topic and talk more about the brands below, but for now, here’s a quick roundup of my favorite sustainable fashion brands.
+Anyway, I plan to revisit this topic of living sustainably and talk more about the slow fashion brands below, but for now, here’s a quick roundup of my favorite sustainable fashion brands.

 This organic Danish brand’s underwear caught my eye and I’ve since discovered that their workout pieces are must-haves.
 Everything is made ethically from high-quality materials, and the SilverTech line is stink proof and encourages more wears and fewer washes.
 So far so good… my sports bra and muscle tank have made me a believer.
 Get 10% off by using code OUIOBC at checkout.